 MIRRA BANK/ PLAYHOUSE PROJECT

-For the past six years, the Playhouse Project has offered a unique combination of music mentoring and performance opportunities, without charge, to student and adult residents of the entire South Fork region of Long Island.
+The Playhouse Project has offered a unique combination of music mentoring, community engagement on issues of arts and environment, and performance opportunities, without charge, to student and adult residents of the South Fork region of Long Island.
 Our programs take place during the school year, in order to serve the year-round population, rather than summer visitors.
 Founded in 2005 by Richard Brockman and Mirra Bank, the Playhouse Project was inspired by and named after the magnificent and acoustically resplendent Elizabethan-style theater in East Hampton, which has been in the Brockman family for 50 years.
 The Playhouse is rich in musical and theatrical tradition and has been maintained, since it was constructed in 1916, as a family residence and performance venue.
 The Playhouse Project has had an exceptional impact on the local community and has been supported by ticket sales, family foundations and numerous donors.
 Participants, teachers, journalists, donors and community members have felt and/or seen the empowerment and greater self-assurance arising from involvement in Playhouse Project music Master Classes, Concerts and Open Workshops.